75,000+ US labs

 How many squares should I count for accurate results?

 Count at least 4-5 large squares (4 corners + center) for standard accuracy.
 For low cell counts (<20 cells/square), count all 25 squares.
 For high precision experiments, count both chambers and average.
-Minimum 100 total cells for <10% error, 500+ cells for <5% error.
+Minimum 100 total cells for <10% error.

 What's the difference between Neubauer, Burker and Thoma chambers?